-XI.
-Food Production
+X. Food Production

 - A. Food production procedures shall comply with Title 22, CRFC standards, and HACCP best practices guidelines. - B. Food production and meal service shall be under the supervision of a trained staff in food service management to ensure food service sanitation and the practice of hygienic food handling techniques is followed.
-This person shall function with the advice of the Contractor's Registered Dietitian. - Meals shall be served as indicated on the certified menus.
+This person shall function with the advice of the Contractor's Registered Dietitian. - 1.
+Meals shall be served as indicated on the certified menus.
 In the event that a menu substitution must occur, the following procedure must be followed.
 The Contractor's Registered Dietitian must approve all menu substitutions. - 2.
-A Menu Substitution Form must be completed and signed by the Contractor's Registered Dietitian.
+A Menu Substitution Form must be completed and signed by the Contractor's Registered Dietitian. - The completed Menu Substitution form shall be kept on file for DAAS-PG review.